blackjk3/html5-game-fundamentals/README.md

 #### Preprocessors
 Looking at the different CSS code above, the first thing one might notice is that there is quite a bit of repetitiveness for each vendor prefix.
 If you are using CSS to style your menu or other game screens, do yourself a favor and use a CSS preprocessor.
 There are many excellent preprocessors out there including [SASS]( http://sass-lang.com/), [LESS]( http://lesscss.org/), [Stylus]( http://learnboost.github.com/stylus/), etc.  A preprocessor will easily cut down game development time and will allow your game to become more maintainable as it becomes more complicated.

-### SVG
+### <a name="thebasics-svg">SVG</a>
 Coming soon

-## <a name="thebasics">Game Concepts</a>
+## <a name="concepts">Game Concepts</a>
-### <a name="thebasics-gameloop">Game Loop</a>
+### <a name="concepts-gameloop">Game Loop</a>
 The central component of most games revolves around a game loop.
 A game loop can be thought of as the main hub that controls actions within a game.
 Upon each tick of the loop, the game may be asked to perform multiple tasks.
 These tasks can range from updating and drawing new character positions on the screen to performing collision detection between objects.

-#### Request Animation Frame (rAF)
+#### <a name="concepts-raf">Request Animation Frame (rAF)</a>
 In order to create a game loop using JavaScript we can use an API (requestAnimationFrame) to inform the browser that we would like to do some animation.
-We are going to request an animiation frame.
+Just like the method name says, we are going to request an animiation frame.
 After the browser gives us the animation frame it will call the provided callback function.
 From this function we can request another frame, thus creating a game loop.
 In the example below there is a cross browser shim for rAF, plus an animate() function that will serve as the game loop.
-Notice that within the animate function is a requestAnimationFrame call and animate iself is passed in as the callback.
-Thus, creating a game loop.
+Notice that within the animate function is a requestAnimationFrame call and that animate iself is passed in as the callback.
+This creates our game loop.
 The game loop will then check any collisions within the game, and finally it will render out the new positions of the game elements.

 ```javascript